-"earn" in this way is of eternal value, and is worth much more than any earthly investment.
+However, there is also a third type of investment - a spiritual investment.
+You can reinvest the salvation you received from Jesus in other people.
+The interest you "earn" in this way is of eternal value, and is worth much more than any earthly investment.
 Paul knew a lot about this kind of investment, and he invested his "spiritual money" just where he could.
 Some of his investments were extremely successful and earned quite a lot of "interest"!

 In this scripture we read about two of Paul's thousands of investments that he made.
 The first was only a relatively new small investment, but already it started earning interest: Onesimus!
-He found Onesimus as a worthless runaway slave with interest by assisting Paul in prison out of pure gratitude for what Paul has done for him!
+He found Onesimus as a worthless runaway slave with probably another price on his head as well.
+Not only was he a slave, but also a total heathen!
+However, Paul looked past all these negative dirty clothes and saw in Onesimus the potential of a good investment.

-It may have been a very risky investment in some people's eyes!
+It may have been a very risky investment in

+some people's eyes!
 But what did he have to lose?
 Absolutely nothing!

 And so Paul jumps to work there in the prison and begins to work on Onesimus.
-Before long, this piece of useless, unsatisfied person becomes a brand new, useful believer who pays his first
+Before long, this piece of useless, unsatisfied person becomes a brand new, useful believer who pays his first interest by assisting Paul in prison out of pure gratitude for what Paul has done for him!